 AWS has grown from a simple storage service to over 70 services that can be used to build, deploy, run and manage applications in the cloud.
 Some of the common problems for companies working with AWS lie with automation.
 Cloudify is an open-source multi-cloud Application Deployment and Management Solution that can solve many AWS challenges.

-The AWS architecture is divided into several layers to allow developers to choose the right tool for the job.
+The AWS Cloud architecture is divided into several layers to allow developers to choose the right tool for the job.

 The biggest layer is the Amazon Web Services (AWS) platform itself, which offers a wide range of services and tools.

 Hosting: This layer provides infrastructure-as-a-service (IaaS) to developers who want to run applications on their own servers rather than Amazon’s virtual machines.